wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-changes-existing-services.md

 [Azure Websites](/home/features/app-service/) is a new and unique cloud service that enables developers to create web and mobile apps for any platform and any device.
 Azure Websites is an integrated solution designed to streamline repeated coding functions, integrate with enterprise and SaaS systems, and automate business processes while meeting your needs for security, reliability, and scalability.

-Azure Websites brings together the following existing Azure services - [Websites](/home/features/websites/), [Mobile Services](/home/features/mobile-services/), and [Biztalk Services](/home/features/biztalk-services/) into a single combined service, while adding powerful new capabilities.
+Azure Websites brings together the following existing Azure services - [Websites](/home/features/web-site/), [Mobile Services](/home/features/mobile-services/), and [Biztalk Services](/home/features/biztalk-services/) into a single combined service, while adding powerful new capabilities.
 Azure Websites allows you to host the following app types:

--   Web Apps
+-   web sites
 -   Mobile Apps
 -   API Apps
 -   Logic Apps